zmughal-utils/vimrc/.vim/bundle/vim-indentwise/README.md

 An "indent-*level*" of a line is the number of ``shiftwidth`` units that the line is indented (as opposed to the "indent-*depth*", which is just the indentation amount of a line).

+### Movements by Indent-Block Scope

+The following key-mappings provide motions based on indent-block scope boundaries, with an optional `{count}` directive specifying the number of levels of scope to include:

+- `[%`  : Move to beginning of indent-block scope (i.e., move to the
+          line just after the previous line of lesser indent); repeat for `{count}` outer scopes.
+- `]%`  : Move to end of indent-block scope (i.e., move to the line just before the next line of lesser indent); repeat for `{count}` outer scopes.

 ### Customization